Lariat: Visual Analytics for Exploring Social Media Data

-Hoptrees are a visual navigation interface developed by SCCL in collaboration with researchers from Eigenfactor.org.
+Hoptrees are a visual navigation interface developed by HDS Lab in collaboration with researchers from Eigenfactor.org.
 Hoptrees make it easier for people to keep track of where they are and where they’ve been when navigating hierarchical information.
 For example, they could help you avoid getting lost in your file system, or on a complex hierarchical website.
-A paper about hoptrees, Hoptrees: Branching History Navigation for Hierarchies, will be published at INTERACT 2013.
+A paper about hoptrees, Hoptrees: Branching History Navigation for Hierarchies, was published at INTERACT 2013.

 - Read more about our research on hoptrees

 - Check out our open-source prototype on GitHub